HIST5152/fall22/assignments.md

 ## End-of-semester survey (15% of grade)
 #### Due by 5pm December 5, 2022
 When you reach the end of semester, take a moment to reflect on the things you learned, the challenges you faced, and the accomplishments you are proud of.
+You will receive an email with the link to the survey, and you can also find it [here](https://forms.office.com/r/LRuh5EJVqN).